Stock of the Day

 Investors should be bearish about investing in Kansas City Southern for these reasons:

-• Regulatory changes in the transportation industry could pose challenges for Kansas City Southern, impacting its operational flexibility and cost structure.
+• Regulatory changes in the transportation industry may pose challenges and increase operational costs for Kansas City Southern.